 1. Circulation: the longer you leave you pump running the better it is for your water.
 We recommend you leave your pump running 24 hours a day 7 days a week.
 Swimming pool pumps are made to run constantly.
 It is actually cheaper for the hydro to run the pump constantly then it is to clean up an algae problem that may occur from lack of circulation.

-3. Clorination: It doesn’t matter what system you are using, weather it be chlorine, bromine, or a salt water system, be sure to always have the proper sanitizer levels in your pool.
+3. Chlorination: It doesn’t matter what system you are using, weather it be chlorine, bromine, or a salt water system, be sure to always have the proper sanitizer levels in your pool.
 This will keep algae at bay.

-Also if you have a solar blanket, be sure not to leave it on longer than 2 days straight, especially in really hot weather.
+Also, if you have a solar blanket, be sure to not leave it on longer than 2 days straight, especially in really hot weather.
 This smothers the water and increases the chance of algae growth.

 If your pool is green or yellowish on the floor or walls, or green cloudy, or white cloudy, you have algae.